CyberSys/fastbuild-ue4.26.2/README.md

 For example, if you are using Windows SDK 10.0.17763.0, version number in `External/SDK/Windows/Windows10SDK.bff` should be modified.
 If you are using VS2019 Enterprise or a different version, version number in `External/SDK/VisualStudio/VisualStudio.bff` and `External/SDK/VisualStudio/VS2019.bff` should be modified.

 ## Usage

+**Some Notes:**
+ - Please use the latest source code in this repo.
+Commits listed above work only as references for your own modification.
+ - Some bugs about FASTBuild cache path frequently happened.
+Therefore, I hard-coded cache path in `UnrealEngine/*`.
+Please find `F:\\Cache` and modify them to your own cache path.

 ### Unreal Engine Source Code Building
  1. Compile this project: run FBuild.exe (official v1.04 release) `FBuild.exe All-x64-Release -dist -clean` in path `Code/`.